kabiromohd/Staff_Attrition_Prediction/README.md

 For cloud deployment [Render](render.com) was used.

-- Create a Docker Account
-- Creating an account on Docker enables setting up of Docker repository which can be used to push the docker image created locally.
-- The docker repo is create on the docker web login [Docker Web](https://hub.docker.com)
-- Docker repo created for the purpose of this project is *"kabiromohd/data_science"*
-- Docker repository was created to enable getting URL for the capstone1 image.

-To deploy the docker image to cloud, open a Cli and run the following commands:
+- To deploy the docker image to cloud, open a Cli and run the following commands:

 ```
 pipenv shell
 ```

-Push the docker image created above to the repo created with the following command:
+- Push the docker image created above to the repo created with the following command:

 ```
 docker push kabiromohd/data_science:capstone1
 ```

 The image pushed to docker web will appear as in below screenshot

 ![Docker Web](https://github.com/kabiromohd/Staff_Attrition_Prediction/assets/121871052/4fa96c59-5927-4a6b-9aba-f97cf2ab622b)